felixbuenemann/registry-ldap-auth/README.md

 		require valid_user;
 		satisfy all;

 3. Create a Docker container for the authentication proxy.
-The proxy container expects the registry host name to be named *docker-registry*.
+The proxy container expects the registry container to be linked with the name *docker-registry*.
 The used NGINX web server configuration can be found [in the config folder](/config/).

 		docker run --name registry-ldap-auth --link ldap:ldap --link registry:docker-registry -v /ssl/cert/path:/etc/ssl/docker:ro -v `pwd`/ldap.conf:/etc/nginx/ldap.conf:ro -p 80:80 -p 443:443 -p 5000:5000 -d h3nrik/registry-ldap-auth

-Theoretically you could also use self-signed certificates.
-Therefore the Docker daemon need to be started with the *--insecure-registry* command line parameter.
-But this is not recommended.

 ## Licenses